zainternational/pmsusermanual/docs/operations/reservations/overview.md

 **Can I cancel and recreate instead of editing dates?**
 Prefer editing the reservation when only dates or room change.
 Use cancellation when the stay is truly cancelled — cancellation creates a record with a reason and cannot be undone.

+**I checked in (or checked out) a reservation by mistake — can I undo it?**
+Yes, if your user has the **Move Back** permission.
+From the In-House list, **Move Back** reverts a checked-in reservation to Reserved/Due In.
+From the Checked-Out list, **Move Back** reverts a checked-out reservation to In-House.
+Use this only to correct a mistaken check-in/check-out, not as a routine workflow step.

 ## Troubleshooting